-- For improved aesthetic qualities and comfort.
+- It improves aesthetic qualities and comfort.

-- For reduced cost of production.
+- Reduces cost of production.

 There’s an interesting blend of polyester and viscose rayon.
 Blending polyester and viscose has an important role in moisture management and comfort of clothing.
 Higher content of viscose means better absorption and soft and smooth touch but also reduced spreading, moisture accumulation and sticky feeling.
 Hence, a higher proportion of polyester and a smaller percentage of viscose will absorb enough sweat from the skin spreading the moisture to the outer surface at the same time.

 Cotton is used in clothing made of blended fibers because it absorbs perspiration, though wet cotton shirt clings to the body and doesn’t feel very comfortable.
 Blending cotton and polyester overcomes this problem to gain comfort without cling.
 The most common ratios of cotton/polyester are 65/35, 50/50, and 35/65.
-In general, cotton-polyester blends (or just poly cotton) combine the strengths of the two fibers.
+In general, cotton-polyester blends (or just poly-cotton) combine the strengths of the two fibers.
 For example, they are more durable than 100% cotton fabrics.
 They are also relatively tear and crease-resistant, easy to wash and take care of.
 Such blends are also more breathable than pure polyester (but less breathable than pure cotton) and shrink less than cotton.
-Poly cotton blends are used for pants, shirts, skirts, jackets, uniforms, bedsheets, tablecloths, etc.
+Poly-cotton blends are used for pants, shirts, skirts, jackets, shorts, uniforms, bedsheets, tablecloths, etc.

-Well…, cotton or polyester for hiking clothing?
+Well…, cotton or polyester – what’s better for the outdoors?

-During the selection of apparel for your next hiking adventure, it’s essential that you select the right fiber types first followed by the most appropriate garment design.
+During the selection of apparel for your next outdoor adventure, it’s essential that you select the right fiber types first followed by the most appropriate garment design.
 Fibers need to provide a balance between heat loss and body perspiration to ensure a suitable microclimate next to the skin.
 Hence, it’s important to factor some parameters like thermal regulation and sweat patterns in order to have a comfortable experience on the trail.
 The main role of the sportswear design is to facilitate the wicking, transportation, and evaporation of perspiration because, during an intense activity like backpacking, your body generates heat and sweat to cool.